About the Committee

 In May 2006, the committee concluded its study on mental health with the tabling of its final report entitled: Out of the Shadows at Last – Transforming Mental Health, Mental Illness and Addiction Services in Canada.
 The release of the final report marked a first for a parliamentary committee, and for the country: it was the most comprehensive study on mental health in Canada ever completed.
 One of the main recommendations was the creation of a Canadian Mental Health Commission to facilitate a national approach to end the longstanding fragmentation of services, and to reduce the stigma and discrimination faced by persons living with mental illness.
 The federal government created the Mental Health Commission of Canada the following year and named the then chair of the committee, the Honourable Michael Kirby, as its first chairperson.

-More recently, at the request of the Minister of Health, the committee has produced reports on Canada's Response to the 2009 H1N1 Pandemic and a review of the 2004 Health Accord.
+More recently, the committee completed a multi-year study on prescription pharmaceuticals in Canada, issuing 5 reports covering clinical trials, post-approval monitoring, off-label use and the nature of unintended consequences from their use.
+Recommendations from earlier reports were brought into law in Protecting Canadians from Unsafe Drugs Act (Vanessa’s Law).
+Also, at the request of the Minister of Health, the committee has produced reports on Canada's Response to the 2009 H1N1 Pandemic and a review of the 2004 Health Accord.
 The committee also issued 4 reports in 2008 for its study on the social determinants of health.

-In addition, the committee has produced significant reports on various social issues such as: education with reports on access to post-secondary education, literacy, and early childhood education and childcare; autism with its report Pay Now or Pay Later - Autism Families In Crisis; and, current social issues pertaining to Canada's largest cities with its report, In from the Margins: A Call to Action on Poverty, Housing and Homelessness.
+In addition, the committee has produced significant reports on various social issues such as: education with reports on access to post-secondary education, literacy, and early childhood education and childcare; autism with its report Pay Now or Pay Later - Autism Families In Crisis; and, current social issues pertaining to Canada's largest cities with its reports, In from the Margins: A Call to Action on Poverty, Housing and Homelessness and In From the Margins, Part II: Reducing Barrier to Social Inclusion and Social Cohesion.
 It also produced a report on science and technology policy during this time.

 SELECTED LEGISLATIVE WORK

-Over the past decade, the committee has studied over 50 bills, 35 of which were government bills.
-These bills covered a wide variety of subjects reflecting the breadth of the committee’s mandate, with topics such as: health, food and drugs (7), citizenship & immigration (6), product and human safety (7), pensions and employment insurance (4), raising awareness of issues through designated days or weeks (12), copyright (1), divorce (1), the Statistics Act (2), amendments to the criminal code (3) and other diverse topics (8).
-Included in this list are bills that established the Public Health Agency of Canada, the Department of Human Resources and Skills Development; reformed the refugee determination system in Canada; imposed more stringent standards for product safety; established regulations for products used to control pests; and, established new measures to prevent the introduction and spread of communicable diseases.
+Over the past decade, the committee has studied over 60 bills, 23 of which were government bills.
+These bills covered a wide variety of subjects reflecting the breadth of the committee’s mandate, with topics such as: health, food and drugs (8), citizenship & immigration (7), product and human safety (8), pensions and employment insurance (5), raising awareness of issues through designated days or weeks (19), divorce (1), amendments to the criminal code (3) and other diverse topics (10).
+Included in this list are bills that established the Public Health Agency of Canada; improved patient safety with respect to the use of prescription pharmaceuticals; reformed the refugee determination system in Canada; imposed more stringent standards for product safety; established regulations for products used to control pests; and, established new measures to prevent the introduction and spread of communicable diseases.